sebastien/select.js/README.md

 		if `index` is negative, then the index will be relative to the end of the nodes array.
 If the index is out of the node array bounds, the `Empty` selection is returned.

+Selection.next(selector:String?)

+:	Selects each next sibling element of the current selection.
+If
+		`selector` is given, only the matching elements will be added.

+Selection.previous(selector:String?)

+:	Selects each previous sibling element of the current selection.
+If
+		`selector` is given, only the matching elements will be added.

 Main function
 -------------